o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ## Sizes of automated tests in O3DE

-Size or scope is one of the more useful ways to classify a test.
+Size (or scope) is one of the more useful ways to classify a test.
 When automating tests, prefer writing many small tests over writing fewer, larger tests.
 Larger tests take more initial effort to write and continuously consume magnitudes more time to execute and debug.
 If you can catch an issue with a smaller test, write the smaller test!

 ### Unit tests

 The most straightforward automated tests are unit tests.
 Unit tests have a very simple mantra: **One input, one call, one output**

 The purpose of a unit test is to be small, specific, and fast.
 They are easy to run, and when they fail, it tends to be easy to determine why.
 This ease of use primarily comes from the "one call" aspect.
 Different interactions are treated as additional tests rather than different steps within the same test with a more extended workflow.
 Think of a unit test as creating an extremely simple robot that quickly reports if one specific behavior breaks.
 Each robot allows the author to reduce expending mental resources worrying about a design concern.
 It also documents and monitors that concern for anyone unfamiliar with the area.
 This allows developers to focus on changing production code while trusting their robots will efficiently help them detect and debug issues as they get introduced.
-Write unit tests when writing code intended to exist for more than a week.
+Consider unit tests when writing code intended to exist for more than a week.

-A good pattern to follow when writing unit tests is ***Arrange, Act, Assert***.
-First, set up your environmental state (Arrange), then call the function under test (Act), and finally, verify the expected side effects occurred (Assert).
+A good pattern to follow when writing unit tests is ***Arrange, Act, Assert***:

+1. Set up your environmental state (Arrange)
+2. Call the function under test (Act)
+3. Verify the expected side effects occurred (Assert)

 This simple structure leads to short, focused tests which are easy to understand.
 Below is a simple example in C++:

 ```cpp
 TEST(VectorTests, PushBack_ContainsTwoItems_ThreeTotalItems)